-An aggregated table can be a layer on top of the source DirectQuery table.
-This table needs to have a proper relationship set up with other tables, and also the proper storage mode configuration.
-Storage Mode configuration of the composite model, in fact, is an important configuration and critical part of setting up the aggregation.
-The storage mode configuration of Import Data and DirectQuery are self-explanatory, but what about Dual Storage Mode.
-I’m going to explain in details what the Dual mode is.
+An aggregated table can be a layer on the source DirectQuery table.
+This table needs to have a proper relationship set up with other tables and also the proper storage mode configuration.
+Storage Mode configuration of the composite model is an important configuration and critical part of setting up the aggregation.
+The storage mode configuration of Import Data and DirectQuery is self-explanatory, but what about Dual Storage mode?
+I’m going to explain in detail what the Dual mode is.
 Let’s dig in.
-This is the third article about aggregations, in the first article you learned what aggregation is, and in the second article, you learned how to create the aggregated table.
-This article is talking about the next step which is storage mode configuration in the model.
-If you want to learn more about Power BI, read Power BI book from Rookie to Rock Star.
+This is the third article about aggregations.
+In the first article, you learned what aggregation is, and in the second article, you learned how to create the aggregated table.
+This article talks about the next step, which is storage mode configuration in the model.
+If you want to learn more about Power BI, read the Power BI book from Rookie to Rock Star.

 In the previous step, we ended up with a data model including tables and relationships below;

 Sales Agg table is an aggregated table created in the previous step, and FactInternetSales is a table with DirectQuery source.
 All of the tables in this model (except Sales Agg) are DirectQuery sourced tables.

 Storage mode in Power BI tables is determining where the data of that table is stored and how queries will be sent to the data source.
 You can find the storage mode of a table either by hovering the mouse on it in the Power BI Desktop in the fields section;

 Or by right-clicking on the table and selecting properties;

 In the properties pane, you can see the storage mode option drop-down list;